sourcegraph/handbook/content/departments/engineering/teams/devinfra/index.md

 For **urgent requests** or if you're **blocked** on something important, add the `@devinfra-support` tag in your message.

-- The `@devinfra-support` tag will ping an on-call member of the DevInfra team.
+- The `@dev-experience-support` tag will ping an on-call member of the DevInfra team.
-- Requests tagged with `@devinfra-support` will get priority support.
+- Requests tagged with `@dev-experience-support` will get priority support.
-- Please use the `@devinfra-support` tag only for issues that require immediate attention.
+- Please use the `@dev-experience-support` tag only for issues that require immediate attention.

 You can also interact with us on **GitHub**: